DST Study Principal Investigators

 Dr. Laura Labelle

-Dr. Laura Labelle is a clinical psychologist in the Department of Psychosocial Oncology, Tom Baker Cancer Centre.
+Dr. Laura Labelle is a clinical psychologist in the Department of Psychosocial Oncology, Arthur J.E Child Comprehensive Cancer Centre.
 In her clinical work, she primarily supports breast cancer patients and their families.
 She also dedicates part of her practice to supporting Indigenous clients and reducing barriers to cancer care.
 She is passionate about the provision of evidence-informed, individualized, and culturally safe care.
 Through her clinical work, program development, and research activities, she strives to improve the patient experience, and to help cancer patients and families adjust to illness and enhance their well-being.

 As former Supportive Care Lead, South, Cancer Care Alberta (2018-2022), Dr. Labelle led psychosocial and rehabilitation oncology teams in delivering high quality care to improve the quality of life of cancer patients and their families living in Southern Alberta.
 Dr. Labelle believes that excellence in supportive care is achieved through the integration of clinical service, education, and research.